 8. Get a Flu Shot

 Getting a flu shot isn’t necessarily enjoyable, but that’s true of a lot of self-care.
 It’s something you do for your health.
-And it’s not too late in the season to get one.
-So, speak to your doctor or pharmacist about whether a flu shot is a good choice for you.
+Speak to your doctor or pharmacist about whether a flu shot is a good choice for you.

 11. Treat Yourself to Good Moisturizer